mat1jaczyyy/Keyboard-Inspector/DOCUMENTATION.md

 A physical state change of a key switch usually goes through multiple different processing steps before reaching a Windows application: microcontroller key scanning (optionally with a debounce filter), USB reporting, computer OS input handling, task switching time, application response time.
 While the OS time can be treated as unpredictable continuous noise (as Windows is non-RTOS), the former processes have very strict sampling rates.

 The frequency domain is useful for detecting periodicity in the data, such as the key scanning rate and/or USB report rate.
 If the data is too noisy, increase the sample size by recording more data.
+Booting your system in safe mode is also very effective in minimizing noise in the recording.

 ### Analysis parameters